rumkex/osdb-mpv/README.md

 Automatically load subtitles when a file is loaded.
 Default is 'no'.

+    numSubtitles=10

+Number of matching subtitles to query from OpenSubtitles.
+Default is 10.
+Maximum allowed is 500.

     language='eng'

 Subtitle languages to search for.
 Default is 'eng'.
 Can be multiple values, comma-separated.

     autoFlagSubtitles=[yes|no]

 Flag subtitles automatically when switching to the next subtitle suggestion.
 Default is 'no'.

-You can either add it to MPV configuration file:
+You can either add those to MPV configuration file, for example:

-    script-opts=osdb-autoLoadSubtitles=yes
+    script-opts=osdb-autoLoadSubtitles=yes,osdb-numSubtitles=100

 Or create a separate lua-settings/osdb.conf file with following contents:

     autoLoadSubtitles=yes
+    numSubtitles=100

 # Usage